bcgov/spa-env-server/README.md

 To test:

- * curl -XPOST -H "Authorization: spaenv XXX" -H "Content-Type: application/json" -d '{"body": "xyz"}' localhost:5504/log
+ * curl -XPOST -H "Authorization: spaenv XXX" -H "Content-Type: application/json" -H 'SPA_ENV_NAME: SPA_ENV_MYENV' localhost:8080/env

  where XXX is the SERVICE_AUTH_TOKEN environment variable passed to the service.

+To audit:

+From a browser, hit localhost:8080/monitor and enter the username/password for the monitor as configured in the server.

 ## Configuration